Ugni molinae: History

 It was first described by Juan Ignacio Molina (hence its name) in 1782.
 It was introduced to England in 1844 by the botanist and plant collector William Lobb, where it became a favorite fruit of Queen Victoria.
 It is also grown as an ornamental plant.

+Sometime prior to 1896 Ugni molinae was introduced to Robinson Crusoe Island where it became an invasive species colonizing open patches and forming dense brushes.

 The fruit is cultivated to a small extent.
 The usage of the fruit in cuisine is limited to southern Chile where it grows natively as well as in small-scale commercial agriculture in New Zealand.
 It is used to make the traditional liqueur Murtado that is made of aguardiente and sugar flavoured by conserving murtas inside the bottle.
 It is also used to make jam and the murta con membrillo dessert and in Kuchen.

+Considered an invasive species in the Juan Fernandez Islands, the Juan Fernandez Women's Group has led efforts to support local women to harvest to berries and create products to sell with them.